socadk/design-practice-repository/activities/DPR-ArchitecturalDecisionCapturing.md

 ### More Information
-See ["Y-Statements"](https://medium.com/@docsoc/y-statements-10eb07b5a177) post on Medium and [slides 51 and 52 in this presentation](http://resources.sei.cmu.edu/asset_files/Presentation/2012_017_001_31349.pdf) for examples of good and bad justifications; for instance, "will look good on my CV" does not qualify as a sound decision rationale for a technology selection decision (although it is understandable to come up with such argument 😉).
+See ["Y-Statements"](https://medium.com/@docsoc/y-statements-10eb07b5a177) post on Medium and [slides 51 and 52 in this presentation](http://resources.sei.cmu.edu/asset_files/Presentation/2012_017_001_31349.pdf) for examples of good and bad justifications; for instance, "will look good on my CV" does not qualify as a sound decision rationale for a technology selection decision (although it is understandable to come up with such argument). <!-- emoji removed -->

 [This website](https://www.ifs.hsr.ch/index.php?id=13191&L=4) and [this paper](http://www.ifs.hsr.ch/fileadmin/user_upload/customers/ifs.hsr.ch/Home/projekte/ADMentor-WICSA2015ubmissionv11nc.pdf) provide an overview of selected existing templates for AD capturing and decision logging (both lean and full-fledged).